MarcGrol/golangAnnotations/README.md

     $ cd ${GOPATH/src/github.com/MarcGrol/golangAnnotations
     $ go generate ./...
-    // go imports will include all the required imports
+    // go imports will fix all the imports
     $ for i in `find . -name "*.go"`; do goimports -w -local github.com/ ${i}; done
+    // fixes formatting for generated code
     $ for i in `find . -name "*.go"`; do gofmt -s -w ${i}; done